anubhawswarup/optimalPricingServer/README_ANU.md

 ## Design Decisions & Thought Process

+*   **Redis vs. In-Memory**: We chose Redis to allow the cache to persist across application restarts and to be shared if we scale the web service horizontally.
+*   **Retry Logic**: We opted for a simple retry mechanism (1 retry) rather than complex exponential backoff for this iteration, as the 5-minute validity window suggests we should fail fast and let the user try again later if the system is struggling.
+Exponential wait times cumulate to multiple of seconds which doesnt sit well for a booking system user.

 ### Cache Hit Case
 We chose to serve data directly from Redis with a strict 5-minute TTL (Time To Live).
 This decision aligns perfectly with the business rule that rates are valid for 5 minutes.
 It prioritizes low latency and reduces costs by completely bypassing the expensive inference model for repeated requests.